dhleong/judo/README.md

 ### Normal Mode

-Normal Mode is largely identical to Vim's, where keys used to move around the input buffer and perform large editing *verbs*, or *actions*.
+Normal Mode is largely identical to Vim's, where keys are used to move around the input buffer and perform large editing *verbs*, or *actions*.
 A *verb* takes an *object* (more commonly referred to as *motions*), just like in most languages.
-For example, you use the `delete` verb (bound to the `d` key) with the `word` object (bound to the `w` key), you will *delete* until the start of the next "word."
+For example, if you use the `delete` verb (bound to the `d` key) with the `word` object (bound to the `w` key), you will *delete* until the start of the next "word."
 This is done by simply typing `dw` in Normal Mode.
 There's also an `end of line` object, `$`, so typing `d$` will delete from the current position all the way to the end of the line.